 - Remove the header and footer on the first page of every chapter.

 - Remove the header and footer text on all blank pages.
 Blank pages should be entirely blank.

 - Remove the header or footer text in the front matter (title page, copyright page, dedication, table of contents, etc) and back matter (acknowledgments, about the author).
 Not sure?
 Check some traditionally published books on your shelf.

 - Never allow a widow (one or two words) or orphan (a single line of text) to appear alone on a page.
 Cut or add text to fix this problem.

 - Make sure your title page appears on a right-hand page.
 Generally, the copyright page appears on the following left-hand page.

 If all that makes your head ache, you might want to consider using a preformatted book template.
 All these details are baked into these templates, and all you do is cut and paste your manuscript into the right sections.

-Basic templates are free on the Createspace site (log in to your account, click on Interior in the left-hand navigation bar).
+Basic templates are free on the KDP site.
 If you want something a bit spiffier, take a look at the templates available through www.bookdesigntemplates.com.
-At $59, they can save you a lot of trial-and-error.